DIlloney/Speedrunner-Mod/speedrunnermod-updates.md

 • Increased chances of Blazes dropping gold blocks (1.16 and 1.17).

-• Increased/tweaked Saturation for Cooked Flesh and other food items.
-(1.16 and 1.17).
+• Increased/tweaked Saturation for Cooked Flesh and other food items (1.16 and 1.17).

+• Apples, Golden Apples, and Enchanted Golden Apples will now only fill 2 hunger bars once again (1.16 and 1.17).

 • Netherrack can now be broken SLIGHTLY faster (1.16 and 1.17).